-Robust Italian Rustic Bread…music to my ears.
-This recipe is sometimes known to be coccodrillo bread.
+Robust Italian rustic bread…music to my ears.
+This Italian bread recipe is sometimes known to be coccodrillo bread.
 It gets its name from the fact that it looks like a crocodile when all is said and done.
 This bread is fantastic with soups, salads, heavy or light meals, as well as a stand alone with homemade butter.

 Bread is the symbol of life in many cultures.
 Bread is universal to every civilization and is nearly the perfect product for human nourishment.
 Every culture has its special way of preparing bread.
 Those without the conveniences of electricity make wonderful flatbreads straight over the fire or loaves of bread in earthen ovens; others make extravagant braided loaves in fancy bakeries.

 Watch me prepare this recipe and make in earthen oven!

 - 2 1/2 teaspoons active dry yeast (1 package)

 - 3 cups cool water